Louis D'Angelo: Final appearance

-His last appearance at the Metropolitan Opera was on February 15, 1948 as Grenvil in La traviata.
+His last appearance at the Metropolitan Opera was on February 15, 1948, as Grenvil in La traviata.

 Death and legacy

-D'Angelo died on August 9, 1958 at Jersey City, New Jersey, aged 70.
+D'Angelo died on August 9, 1958, at Jersey City, New Jersey, aged 70.
 He sang an extensive repertoire of more than 300 roles in a total of 1,882 performances at the Metropolitan Opera.
-A 1927 recording of his "Excerpt from Act IV of La Juive," accompanying tenor Giovanni Martinelli, is credited in the 2013 film The Immigrant.
+Louis D’Angelo is credited in the 2013 film The Immigrant as a driver for the transportation department.